natejms/ampersand/README.md

 ## How is Ampersand the solution?

-Ampersand lets you create one HTML file that acts as a template and a JSON files containing the translated frases.
+Ampersand lets you create one HTML file that acts as a template and a series of JSON files containing the translated phrases.
 With this, you can then compile it into as many languages as you want.

 With it, you can leave the translation to the localization team and focus on your code.